matias4205/explainit/README.md

 # ExplainIT
-ExplainIT is an easly configurable widget that helps you explain your personal project.
+ExplainIT is an easily configurable widget that helps you explain your personal project.

 ### How to use it?